leknoppix/jquery.cake.clone/README.md

 ## How to

-Suppose we have this as instruction in php (of course linked to the CakePHP framework):
+Suppose we have this instruction in php (of course linked to the CakePHP framework):

 ```php
 <div class="body-0">